-While the thermal mass flow meter is not approved as a custody transfer meter, there are some non-custody transfer applications where the meter can benefit natural gas distribution companies.
+While the thermal mass flow meter is not a custody transfer meter, there are some non-custody transfer applications where the meter can benefit natural gas distribution companies.

 Natural Gas Distribution